-Sapporo Factory is a big mall that sells both international brands and local brands.
+Sapporo Factory is a big mall that sells international and local brands.
 There are also souvenir shops, like the Souvenir Shop Mina Mina.
-The Sapporo Drug Store isn’t a souvenir shop, but it sells a variety of items that you can only find in Japan so you might find something interesting there!
+The Sapporo Drug Store isn’t a souvenir shop, but it sells various items that you can only find in Japan, so you might find something interesting there!
 Even if you don’t intend to buy anything, walking in Sapporo Factory will be a nice immersive cultural tour.

 Sapporo Jyogai Market / Sapporo Central Wholesale Market

 This is a farmer’s market that sells the freshest seafood in Sapporo.
-Of course, there is no way to bring a crab home, but it’s very interesting to see Sapporo’s version of the wet market.
+Of course, there is no way to bring a crab home, but seeing Sapporo’s version of the wet market is fascinating.
 You may also buy Japanese snacks, dried fish flakes, and other spices from here, and you can take those home.

 Sapporo Travel tips

-- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and very cold winters, when temperatures drop to as low as 20.1 to even as low as -19 Fahrenheit.
+- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and freezing winters, when temperatures drop from as low as 20.1 to even as low as -19 Fahrenheit.
 March to June and September to October have calmer temperatures.
 However, if you’re after the Yuki Matsuri, be prepared to conquer the cold of February.

-- If you visit during the winter, you might notice that there are scattered sands on the icy roads.
+- If you visit during the winter, you might notice scattered sand on the icy roads.
 This is to prevent slippage.
-You can purchase your own bag of sand from nearby “grit bin” and scatter them as well—it’s a tradition in the snowy city of Sapporo.
+You can purchase your own bag of sand from the nearby “grit bin” and scatter them as well—it’s a tradition in the snowy city of Sapporo.

 - If you feel like you’re up for a more immersive tour, you can rent a bike in Sapporo.
-There are several bike rentals and only require a passport.
-There are many bicycle parking areas in the city, and you’ll be provided with a lock upon rental as well.
+There are several bike rentals that only require a passport.
+There are many bicycle parking areas in the city, and you’ll also be provided with a lock upon rental.

-- Sapporo has a strong campaign against smoking, so make sure to avoid smoking in public areas, and even in restaurants, unless you are given permission beforehand.
-Signs that are dedicated for smoking have signs that indicate that they are, so be on the lookout for those.
+- Sapporo has a strong campaign against smoking, so make sure to avoid smoking in public areas and even in restaurants unless given permission beforehand.
+Signs that are dedicated to smoking have signs that indicate that they are, so be on the lookout for those.

 Important Contact Info for Tourists